Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Numerical Simulations: Control of a Doubly Fed Induction Motor

 \section{Numerical Simulations: Control of a Doubly Fed Induction Motor}

-In this section, we numerically test the effectiveness of \algo/.
+In this section, we numerically test the effectiveness of \algo/ and compare it with the Model-Free Policy Gradient (MFPG) method proposed in~\cite{fazel2018global}.
 To this end, we consider a forward Euler discretization of the continuous-time linear model provided by~\cite{leonhard2001control} for a Doubly Fed Induction Motor (DFIM) operating at constant speed.
 Namely, we consider the discrete-time linear system